Three useful Boston versions

 Quick answer

-Use Back Bay when in doubt.
-Use Seaport when the schedule is waterfront or work-led.
+Use Back Bay when the visitor wants the cleanest classic Boston base.
+Use Seaport when the fixed blocks are waterfront, BCEC, Fort Point, or airport-sensitive.
 Use Fenway when the trip is anchored by Fenway Park, museums, Longwood, or nearby campuses.

 Best Back Bay base The Newbury Boston

-The Newbury is the clearest first-wave Back Bay base when the trip should feel classic and polished.
+The Newbury is the clearest Back Bay base when the trip should feel classic and polished.

 Open place